 Photo credit: pef from morguefile.com

-And, there were two sisters I greet early mornings.
+And, there were two sisters I greeted early mornings.
+The sisters sometimes came to work in the same car, and sometimes in separate vehicles, but I could count of them both being so cheerful in the mornings.
 One was buried last week.
-The sisters sometimes came to work in the same car, and sometimes in separate vehicles, but I could count of them both being so cheerful in the mornings.
-I was given the news last week that Elaine Oliver had a brain aneurysm and died suddenly last week.
-This was, as I'm certain it was a complete surprise and shock to everyone that heard the news, as Elaine was not at all overweight and was probably in her early thirties.
-God knows best.
-Elaine wasn't meant to live to see old age.
-When a young person dies suddenly, it's a reality jolt that we are all just a single breath away from death.
-There is no promise we'll see the next minute, or the sun set or the next sun rise.
-Every minute of life is a blessing from God.
-Only God knows the number of days of life you and I will have.
+I got the news last week that Elaine Oliver had a brain aneurysm and died suddenly.
+I'm certain it was a complete surprise and shock to everyone when they heard the news, as Elaine wasn't at all overweight and probably in her early thirties.
+Elaine didn't live to see old age.

 Photo credit: sirdouglas from morguefile.com